Ten off-site Mobile "Field" Sessions to explore environmental design and sustainability in New York City! Each session only $25.

 Student-Designed Community Playgrounds: Trust for Public Land’s NYC Playground Program--Leader: Tiffany Briery

 Learn how the Trust for Public Land is connecting kids to nature, promoting healthy habits, and building community cohesion through its extensive NYC Playgrounds program.
 Participants will visit two student-designed, green infrastructure community playgrounds in Brooklyn and will learn about the program’s community-engaged design processes.
-PURCHASE TICKET
+Moderate walking required.
+SOLD OUT

 Crime Prevention and Community Engagement: Red Hook Community Justice Center--Leader: Irina Feygina

 The winner of multiple national awards for innovation, the Red Hook Justice Center houses a courtroom in which a single judge hears cases that under ordinary circumstances would go to three different courts—Civil, Family, and Criminal.
 The tools at the judge’s disposal include community restitution projects, short-term psycho-educational groups, and long-term treatment.
 The Justice Center also offers an array of unconventional programs that work to improve both public safety and trust in justice.
 An independent evaluation found that the Justice Center significantly reduced recidivism and the number of people receiving jail sentences while enhancing public confidence in government.
 Limited walking required.
 PURCHASE TICKET

 New Ideas in Park Planning and Design: Brooklyn Bridge Park--Leader: Ruth Rae